-The government is not required to prove that the defendant knew that his acts or omissions were unlawful.
+The government is not required to prove the defendant knew his acts or omissions were unlawful.
 An act is done knowingly if the defendant is aware of the act and does not act through ignorance, mistake, or accident.

 Knowledge may be proved like anything else.
-You may consider any acts done or statements made by the defendant in connection with the offense, and all the facts and circumstances in evidence which may aid in a determination of the defendant's knowledge.
+You may consider any acts the defendant did or statements he made in connection with the offense, and all the facts and circumstances in evidence which may aid in a determination of the defendant's knowledge.